jannapps/acnh_hha_app/README.md

     * how to make two yield statements on a single view respectively yield to the correct 'erb' calls?
     * 'yield' is only necessary for calling a different view -- erb code in the html itself will be interpreted as expected
 * add an additional input field to 'color' and 'concept' that lets the user choose between 'and' and 'or' operations between color1 and color2 and concept1 and concept2 respectively
+* the 'sort_points' term is probably useless, why would anyone want lo-to-hi ordering?
+    * it would make more sense to be a bool, where false=alphabetical and true=numerical sort